renatomarquesteles/ignite-03-dt-money/notes.md

 and unnecessarily increase code complexity

 That happens because the React HTML recreation can be faster than the hooks/props comparison itself

+The useMemo hook is the same as Memo, but for the component's variables
+- It should be used for variables that take a long time to proccess to get a result
+  - usually involves calculatings